Why we use equine therapy at our rehab in Spain?

 Caring for animals requires discipline and structure.
 It is necessary to show up, take part, and to be responsible for one’s actions and behaviour.
 In return for doing this the horses teach clients vital information about themselves, such as acceptance, boundaries, and self-control and about how to go about living a better life.

-Throughout their stay here at the rehab center, clients have a weekly visit to the beautiful and secluded farm set in the Ibiza hills.
+Throughout their stay here at the rehab centre, clients have a weekly visit to the beautiful and secluded farm set in the Ibiza hills.
 No previous experience of horses is necessary and there is no riding involved, making it accessible and suitable for everyone.
 Clients are always accompanied by a qualified and registered equine psychotherapist.

 Kate, who owns and runs Ibiza Counselling, is a fully qualified psychotherapist and certified equine psychotherapist.
-She, and her team, are members of BACP (British association of counsellors and psychotherapists) and are certified by LEAP, the only regulated training program for equine-facilitated psychotherapy in the UK.
+She, and her team, are members of BACP (British association of counsellors and psychotherapists) and are certified by LEAP, the only regulated training program for equine facilitated psychotherapy in the UK.

-For information regarding admissions to our rehab in Spain, please contact [email protected]
+For information regarding admissions to our rehab in Spain, please contact sharon@ibizacalm.com